AIR - artist in residence

 In 2009 arts@work, the industry development unit of Arts Tasmania, in collaboration with the Australia Council for the Arts, offered Tasmanian artists a new Artist in Residence program.

-The AIR program objectives are to provide pathways for artists to connect their practice to young people and for artists to inspire, re-connect or introduce teachers to new ideas and approaches.
-It offers students, staff and the school community, exposure to professional artists and their work and the chance to learn specialised skills through both watching and working with the artists.
+The AIR program provides pathways for artists to connect their practice to young people and for artists to inspire, re-connect or introduce teachers to new ideas and approaches.
+It offers students, staff and the school community, exposure to professional artists and the chance for students to observe, engage and work alongside the artists.
+The focus of the AIR residency is on modelling to students and staff the artistís creative processes and practice rather than working on a specific project outcome for the college or teaching students directly.

 See AIR frequently asked questions for more information.